divkakwani/webcorpus/readme.md

 ## Corpora

-Corpora is language-agnostic web crawler and a corpora processor tool specifically designed for Indian languages.
+Corpora is a language-agnostic corpus crawler and processor specifically designed for Indian languages.

 #### Setup